froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

 # Maintaining an Upgrade Path

-All changes in configurations should be added to appropriate hook\_update\_N in order to update already existing environments.
+All changes in configurations should be added to appropriate hook\_update\_N to update already existing environments.
 We suggest using the [Config Importer and Tools
 ](https://www.drupal.org/project/confi) package for working with hook\_update\_N.

 ## Install files